Mennica Legacy Tower

-The Mennica Legacy Tower development is located in the Central Business District of Warsaw.
-The program is divided into a 35-story tower located on the southeast side of the site and a smaller 10-story building on the west side of the site.
-It is part of a newly approved master plan that governs development in this area.
-The project is approximately 100,000 square meters, with 80,000 square meters of Class A office space, including a conference and a fitness center as well as ground-level retail.
-Four levels of underground parking and ancillary services encompass the remaining 26,000 square meters.
-Between the two structures is a large open plaza that provides ample space for outdoor seating and a variety of landscape features.
+The Mennica Legacy Tower complex, part of a newly approved master plan for development in the CBD of Warsaw, is divided into a 35-story tower on the southeast side of the site and a smaller 10-story building on the west side.
+The development features approximately 80,000 square meters of Class A office space, including a conference center, fitness center and ground-level retail, as well as four levels of underground parking and ancillary services.
+A large plaza between the two structures provides ample space for outdoor seating and a variety of landscape features.

-The taller building will have a three-story lobby with a cable-supported enclosure, utilizing a low-iron glass with a non-reflective coating that blurs the boundary between interior and exterior space.
+The taller building has a three-story lobby with a cable-supported enclosure, utilizing a transparent glazing that blurs the boundary between interior and exterior space.
 The tower core is clad with large stone slabs that accentuate the solid mass of the core, in contrast to the lightness of the building’s lobby.

 The 2,000-square-meter tower floor plate provides an almost column-free space with 11- to 13-meter lease spans and a 1.35-meter planning grid.
 The tower mass features rounded corners on the northeast and southwest sides that help to reduce the visible length of the east and west facades; on the opposite corners, the tower incorporates a strong vertical edge.